• Heuristic Evaluation: Your Complete Guide To Heuristic Evaluation for Conversion Optimization

 To understand this principle better, here is an example:

-The requested credit card details match the real credit card details, which makes it easier for the user to fill the blanks without confusion.
+The requested credit card details match the real credit card details, which makes it easier for the user to fill in the blanks without confusion.

 Image Source: blog.prototypr

-Whether its breadcrumbs, or a simple “Back” CTA, visitors need a way to get back where they started or sometimes the step before.
-It seems like a simple enough action to provide to visitors, but time and time again we find that this particular Conversion Framework element (within FUDs) is ignored.
+Whether it’s breadcrumbs or a simple “Back” CTA, visitors need a way to get back where they started or sometimes the step before.
+It seems like a simple enough action to provide to visitors, but time and time again, we find that this particular Conversion Framework element (within FUDs) is ignored.

 A simple rule to follow for any action on your site: